 Narrow down your accounting software choices by making a list of the small business accounting features that you need to run your business.
 Most small business accounting software features include:

 - Sales tracking

-- Manage customer contacts or work with your current contact management software
+- Management of customer contacts or that will work with your current contact management software

 - Merchant account support to accept credit card payments